telehash/TMesh/TMesh.md

 ### Encrypted Knock Payload

 A unique 32 byte secret is derived for every pair of motes in any community.
 The 32 bytes are the binary digest output of multiple SHA-256 calculations of source data from the community and hashnames.
-The first digest is generated from the medium (5 bytes), that output is combined with the community name (string) for a second digest, and then with the mote hashnames in sorted order.
+The first digest is generated from the medium (5 bytes), that output is combined with the community name (string) for a second digest, and then with the mote hashnames in binary ascending sorted order.

-The nonce is randomly generated and rotated every window.
-When two motes are not in sync only half the nonce is rotated in order to keep the channel stable for private synchronization handshakes to be established.
+The 8-byte nonce is initially randomly generated and then rotated for every window using ChaCha20 identically to the knock payload.

-The secret and current nonce are used to encode/decode the chipertext of each knock with ChaCha20.
+The secret and current nonce are then used to encode/decode the chipertext of each knock with ChaCha20.

 ### Frame Payload